 10 Reasons to Visit Halifax in 2022

-1. See the new Peggy’s Cove viewing platform
+1. The new Peggy’s Cove viewing deck

 Hali-Fact: Peggy’s Cove is a village of just 40 residents that welcomes more than 700,000 visitors in a typical year.